near/docs/docs/data-availability/integrations.md

 If you didn't clone with submodules, sync them:
 `make submodules`

 Note, there are some semantic differences between `near-cli-rs` and `near-cli-js`.
 Notably, the keys generated with `near-cli-js` used to have and `account_id` key in the json object.
-But this is omitted in `near-cli-rs` becuse it's already in the filename, but some applications require this object.
+But this is omitted in `near-cli-rs` because it's already in the filename, but some applications require this object.
 So you may need to add it back in.

 ### If using your own contract